 The project sponsor acts as a kind of mentor / troubleshooter for the project.
 They represent the project to the wider business, and help resolve disputes about the project direction.
 Their role is to help the project team make the best decisions based on the latest information and context.

-Sponsors are usually very senior in the business.
+Sponsors are usually senior in the business.
 They have the contacts, negotiating skills and authority to help get projects past internal barriers.
-They’re the first point of contact for the project leader if any issues crop up.
+They’re the first point of contact for the project leader when issues arise.

 For example, if one function holds up all the other functions, they can speak directly to the head of that function to try to resolve the issue.
 If there’s a dispute between 2 different functions, the sponsor can step in to mediate and help find a way forward everyone can agree on.

 Project stakeholders have a “stake” in the project.
-They’ll be affected by what the project delivers, and need to be consulted or advised on the progress of the project.
+They’re affected by what the project delivers, and should be consulted or advised on the progress of the project.
 For example, the legal team, or functional leaders with people on the project team.

-If you need to consult a stakeholder, it’s usually to get their advice and buy-in on a decision the team have taken about a project.
+If you need to consult a stakeholder, it’s usually to get their advice and buy-in on a decision the team want to make.
 The consulted stakeholder has some influence on the decision.

-But, if it’s to advise them, that’s about telling them what’s going to happen.
-So, not necessarily giving them influence on the decision.
+But, if it’s to advise them, it’s more telling them what’s going to happen.
+They won’t be able to have much influence on the decision.

 So they should make clear early, how decisions about the project and its impact on the business will be made.
-This often means some sort of approval committee who are regularly updated about the project’s progress.
-This can work well on bigger, more traditional projects, but can slow down and disempower the team on smaller, more agile projects.
+This often means updating some sort of approval committee about the project’s progress.
+This can work well on bigger, more traditional projects, but may slow down and disempower the team on smaller, more agile projects.

 Project stakeholder example - Brains Trust

-One stakeholder approach we really like is how Pixar do it.
-They have a stakeholder team they call the “Brains Trust”.
+One stakeholder approach we like is how Pixar do it.
+They’ve a stakeholder team they call the “Brains Trust”.
 This is a small, expert team who review all creative work.
 They give constructive feedback to help make each project better.

 But importantly, they can’t veto a project.
-In most businesses, senior leaders have this power to kill projects.
+In most businesses, senior leaders have this power to kill ideas.
 Not so at Pixar.
 The senior veto disempowers and demotivates the project team.